 THE BIG CUBE

-.
+The benefit: Big blocks don't melt slower -- they melt more evenly.
 The size gives the illusion that less has melted.
 In fact, the big cube chills the drink faster; every bit of liquor is touching the cube, allowing a consistent temperature throughout.
-Yeah, science
+Yeah, science!

 Best used for: The Vesper, or any cocktail that requires both ice and champagne.